ARM-software/MDK-Middleware/Documentation/Doxygen/Network/src/create_network_app.md

 ### User Code Templates

 \urlout{uv4_ca_sourcefiles} files provide access to all functions that are required to communicate over the Network.
-The available functions are explained in the <a class=el href="./modules.html">Reference</a> section of the Network Component.
+The available functions are explained in the [Reference](./modules.html) section of the Network Component.
 These routines can be adapted to the needs of the microcontroller application, in case more functionality is needed.